-The interface/or access point for MD2 related time synchronization during normal operations (and probably most contingency operations) would be through on orbit relays imbedded in a DTN.
+The interface/or access point for MD2 related time synchronization during normal operations (and probably most contingency operations) would be through on orbit relays that are configured as a DTN.
 Such an interface point would require the necessary infrastructure to support time services; including access to the high precision Martian master clock(s) with fine or precision capability.
 In addition, the ability to disseminate time is paramount.
-These timing services should equate to many of those provided in domain MD1 to include a one-way time transfer much like GNSS, a two-way network time protocol (NTP/IEEE 1588), and radiometric methods supporting contingency operations.
+These timing services should equate to many of those provided in domain MD1 to include a one-way time transfer much like GNSS, a two-way network time protocol (NTP/IEEE 1588) [70], and radiometric methods supporting contingency operations.

 Currently, primary methods of determining and tracking time are radiometric and correlative, respectively.
-This is particularly true above LEO.
+This is particularly true above low Earth orbit (LEO).
 However, there are alternatives for spacecraft equipped to support synchronization.
 Both two-way and one-way synchronization techniques have been demonstrated.
 For spacecraft, most have been in the millisecond accuracy range which supports most command and control modes.

-One of the first demonstrations of two-way synchronization was the Operating Missions as Nodes on the Internet (OMNI) [45].
+One of the first demonstrations of two-way synchronization was the Operating Missions as Nodes on the Internet (OMNI) [42].
 This program utilized a version of NTP ported from BSD 4.4 on the UoSAT-12.
 Tests demonstrated that clocks could be handily synchronized in LEO orbit using NTP.
-Protocols such as NTP do not merely transfer time but also compensate for transfer delay as well as clock instability.
+Protocols such as NTP do not merely transfer time but also compensate for transfer delay as well as clock instability, within limits of the protocol.
 Modification of NTP can be formulated specifically for space environments to accommodate range effects such as real time latency.
 In its purest form, NTP requires no specialized hardware.
 It is a software implementation.

 Another synchronization standard is IEEE-1588.
 1588 has many of the same characteristics as NTP3 or NTP4.
 However, both NTP and IEEE-1588 are more “chatty” than traditional correlative techniques since they require a dialog.
-These protocols experience difficulty in interplanetary space where long baselines provide a high degree of asymmetry on each transfer leg due to protocol assumptions.
+These protocols experience difficulty in interplanetary space where long baselines introduce delays that make a chatty protocol unworkable.
 As such, they are most supportable for users in mission domains 2 and 4.